 - London Bridge – 15 minute flight for $145 from the apostles to london bridge

-Prices –Tickets are $145 for the standard flight over the apostles or you can choose from the other options on their website.
+Prices –Tickets are $145 for the standard flight over the apostles or you can choose from the other options on their website using the great ocean road map they provide.

-Great Ocean Road Points of Interest – Gog and Magog
+Great Ocean Road attractions – Gog and Magog

-Well no, technically speaking not a part of the Apostles natural formations but not too far from them.
-Separated by the viewing platform are two very large limestone formations called Gog and Magog.
+Technically not a part of the Twelve Apostles natural formations but not too far separated by the viewing platform are two very large limestone formations called Gog and Magog.

-Having been renamed multiple times, these formations can also be easily viewed from Gibsons Steps a short 5 minute drive from the Apostles.
+Having been renamed multiple times, these formations can also be easily viewed from Gibsons Steps a short 5 minute drive away from the Apostles on one of the vastest great ocean road stretches.

 Where – Gibsons Steps, great ocean road, Princetown